 We will see that this principled approach leads to a particular rule $x^\star\in\mathcal{X}$ that is straightforward to implement and has numerous desirable properties.

-To ensure that the problem~\eqref{eq:opt_rn} is well posed, we naturally assume that the terminal price~$p_T$ is integrable.
-It then follows that the objective $V(x)$ is finite and convex in $x$ (see Lemma~\ref{lem:shortfall_prop} in Appendix~\ref{app:isolated.margining}).
-For simplicity of presentation, we further assume that the distribution of $p_T$ admits a density with sufficiently large support.
+Under Assumption~\ref{ass:p_T_regular}, the objective $V(x)$ is finite and convex in $x$ (see Lemma~\ref{lem:shortfall_prop} in Appendix~\ref{app:isolated.margining}).
+To ensure that problem~\eqref{eq:opt_rn} is well posed, we assume that the terminal price~$p_T$ is integrable.
+For simplicity of presentation, we further assume that the distribution of $p_T$ admits a density with sufficiently large support:

 \begin{assumption}[Regularity of $p_T$] $p_T$ is an integrable random variable that admits a density $f_T$ with $f_T(p)>0$ for $ p\ge p_\tau$. \end{assumption}